July 10th-July 20th, 2019 AE

 Jaden put on his long, leather coat, took his sword in its sheath, and carried it over his shoulder with its strap.
 He looked in the mirror with his electric blue eyes and saw a warrior completely draped in black.
-On the buckle of his strap was the eight-pointed First Star.
-It was the symbol of the deity, Arkaeon, and the Ark Knights that served him.
+On the buckle of his strap was the eight-pointed First Star: the symbol of Arkaeon, King of the Gods, and the Ark Knights that served him.

 “Hey Jaden, I always wondered…Why do you always wear black?” she asked him.